isomerpages/iras-taxacademy/_seminars-and-conferences/upcoming-seminars-and-conferences.md

 * 4 Aug : [TaxEdge Series: Indonesia Tax Updates](#4aug-ta-id)

+<a id="31aug-ta-id"></a>
+#### **FasTax Series: Withholding Tax - Implications of Tax Treaties**

+At the end of the session, participants will:

+* Understand the requirements of withholding tax, implications of tax treaties and regulations on businesses

+* Be able to apply tax treaties to common cross-border payments through worked examples and case studies

+Agenda:
+* Fundamentals of treaty interpretation
+* Introduction to common DTA provisions
+* Impact of measures to prevent granting of treaty benefits in inappropriate circumstances
+* Worked examples and case studies

 <a id="24aug-ta-id"></a>
 #### **FasTax Series: Fundamentals of GST Principles for Filing Returns**<br>*(Formerly known as Fundamentals of GST Filing)*